crawl/crawl/crawl-ref/docs/develop/rng_guidelines.md

 Try to avoid vault design elements that will lead to variable .des caches; any random choices made here will be outside of levelgen rng, and potentially set at the time the player first opens crawl.
 Especially try to avoid determining a set of tags for a map randomly using lua `tags` calls.
-If you must randomize tags, wrap your conditionals in a validating check.
-For lua, this usually looks like:

-    if not e.is_validating() and crawl.one_chance_in(25) then
-        e.tags("no_monster_gen")
-    end

-and for conditionalizing the TAGS field in a .des file, this looks like:

-    : if not is_validating() and crawl.coinflip() then
-    TAGS:    no_pool_fixup
-    : end

 ## 4. Dealing with seed divergence